huderlem/porymap/docsrc/manual/editing-map-events.rst

 Weather Trigger Events
 ----------------------

 Weather trigger events are a very specific type of trigger.
 When the player walks over a weather trigger, the overworld's weather will transition to the specified weather type.
+This event type is unavailable for pokefirered projects; the functions to trigger weather changes were dummied out.

 .. figure:: images/editing-map-events/event-weather-trigger.png
     :alt: Weather Trigger Event Properties